Simulations

 Also, we recommend that you take note of the units of the computed properties as described in the SimulationState reference.
 See our Jupyter notebook on simulations here for more information on how to convert these raw numpy arrays into file formats that can be read by popular MD visualization tools.

-Energy minimizations can be run in exactly the same way, possibly using slightly different settings.
+Energy minimizations can be run in exactly the same way, using slightly different settings.
 See the documentation of the JaxMDSimulationConfig class for more details.
 Most importantly, the simulation_type needs to be set to SimulationType.MINIMIZATION (see SimulationType).

 Note